On-Premise or Cloud-based intranet software: which is better?

 - Corporate Trend – a decision to move with ‘everyone else’ to the ‘future’ of software?

-Choosing between a cloud or on-premise solution only has three significant differences: pricing, the IT capacity, and mobile needs.
-We explain the differences between on-premise, multi-tenant cloud, and private cloud intranet.
+Choosing between a cloud or on-premise solution only has three significant differences: pricing, IT capacity, and mobile needs.
+Continue reading to find out the differences between on-premise, multi-tenant cloud, and private cloud intranet.

 Launch within days

 Cloud is all about convenience.
 When it comes to software, we’ve seen a shift from the IT department purchasers to HR, Internal Communication, and Marketing.
 This means that software needs a focus on a simple setup, ease-of-use, and out-of-the-box tools.

-From a user-perspective, our cloud-based intranet is the exact same as our on-premise offering, except the mobile access is more seamless on a cloud.
+From a user perspective, our cloud-based intranet is the exact same as our on-premise offering, except the mobile access is more seamless on a cloud.
 This is due to the nature of connecting to a server.
-That being said, if security is a top priority, a private cloud solution can also be set up in a way that it is only accessible while connected to your local network.
+If security is a top priority, you can also set up a private cloud solution in a way that is only accessible while connected to your local network.

 Less capital upfront

 A SaaS or cloud-based model is essentially a rental agreement, whereas an on-premise is a one-time purchase.
-With a cloud intranet, you’re paying on a per user/per month.
+With a cloud intranet, you’re paying on per-user/per month.
 Your costs fluctuate with users, but with IC’s private cloud, we charge annually.
 This means that your organization can grow exponentially within the year without increasing costs until the contract renewal.
 Depending on how your accounts payable is set up, a cloud solution may be easier from a budget approval standpoint.